-- April 23: Earth Day celebration in downtown includes Durham Energy Committee table with discussion points and information about Community Power. - May 6: Friday Updates Town Newsletter publicized NH Network webinar
+- April: Publicity for Earth Day includes information about Community Power for Durham. - April 23: Earth Day celebration in downtown includes Durham Energy Committee table with discussion points and information about Community Power-effort. - May 6: Friday Updates Town Newsletter publicizeds NH Network webinar - June 1: Rehearsal for Town information session held for Energy Committee - June 3: Postcards mailed to all Durham residents announcing Public Information Sessions about Community Power on June 15 and July 6th at Town Hall, via DCAT public access cable, and Zoom meeting registration.
+Card also contains a link to an online survey for Durham residents to express their opinions about Community Power plans. - June 4: Durham Day also had an information table for Durham Energy Committee staffed to discuss Community Power and hand out flyers with information and public information session dates. - June 15: First Public Information Session held at Town Hall, recorded and available for viewing online. - July 6: Second Public Information session at Town Hall. - June July: Continued research on business and financial related questions about Community Power, CPC-NH, and Durham's relationship with CPC-NH that are of interest and concern tofor Town Council members.

-- June 3: Postcards mailed to all Durham residents announcing Public Information Sessions about Community Power on June 15 and July 6th at Town Hall, via DCAT public access cable, and Zoom meeting registration.
-Card also contains a link to an online survey for Durham residents to express their opinions about Community Power plans. - June 4: Durham Day had an information table for Durham Energy Committee staffed to discuss Community Power and hand out flyers with information and public information session dates. - June 15: First Public Information Session held at Town Hall, recorded and available for viewing online. - July 6: Second Public Information session at Town Hall. - June July: Continued research on business and financial related questions about Community Power, CPC-NH, and Durham's relationship with CPC-NH for Town Council members. - October 3: EAP was approved by the Town Council.
+October 3: Presentation of EAP to Town Council for approval EAP was approved by the Town Council.